lilivalencia21/Brats_Master_thesis/README.md

 Brain tumor segmentation using BraTS dataset 2017.
 MAIA Master Thesis 2017 - 2019

-The final code is the Working Code branch
+The final code is the WorkingCode branch